IJSComplexMatter/cddm/doc/quickstart.rst

 Cross-correlation
 -----------------

 Cross correlation can be made on two different (or equal) sources of data.
-Normalized results of the cross-correlation performed on two equal datasets are identical to the result obtained form the auto-correlation function, e.g.:
+Normalized results of the cross-correlation performed on two equal datasets are identical to the result obtained form the auto-correlation function (slight discrepancy is due to data-dependent numerical error of the method), e.g.:

 .. doctest::